,Some things never go out of style. Seventeen lifelong lessons learned in 2017.

 1. Time doesn’t fly.

 Is it really the end of December?
 Times doesn’t fly – its on warp drive.
-2017 taught me to be fully present in the moments of every day in the years ahead.
+2017 taught me to be fully present in the moments of every day.
 And friends gave me Carl Lentz’s book for Christmas to ensure I own the moments of 2018.

 2. Vulnerability opens doors to healing.